Although teddy bear dog breeds are often considered small, cute and cuddly, they actually come in all shapes and sizes.

 This dog is a cross between the Border Collie and the German Shepherd.

-These are sleek and good looking dogs, with thick and lustrous fur that blends black brown and honey or tan colours to wonderful effect.
+These are sleek and good looking dogs, with thick and lustrous fur that blends black brown and honey or tan colors to wonderful effect.

 Don’t mistake this for clinginess though – in fact, these are independent spirits indeed.